-Blending card (why isn’t it “cardstock”?) is a thinner paper, a cooler white.
+Blending card (why isn’t it called “cardstock”?) is a thinner paper, a cooler white.
 Colors seem lighter, but can be intensified with more coloring.
 Edges of strokes seem to stay more crisp.

-Below are links to the supplies I’ve used for today’s project.
-Compensated affiliate links may used, which means if you make a purchase I receive a small commission at no extra cost to you.
-I truly appreciate your support toward the costs of running this blog!
+Compensated affiliate links may be used – that means if you make a purchase using my links, I receive a small commission at no extra cost to you.
+Thank you for your support of my work on this blog!
 Read more.

 View my affiliate partners HERE.